 Each naval unit possesses the capability to take hits equal to its damage factor.
 After the ship has suffered damage equal to its damage factor it is sunk.
 Before being sunk, some naval units have the capacity to incur damage that impacts their speed and fighting abilities.
 When a naval unit takes a single hit, and has more than a single damage point, it is flipped over to its reverse side.
 Some naval units have the ability to absorb more than 2 hits.
 Naval units taking more than 2 hits have this recorded on each ship's Damage Roster.
-As each space on the naval unit's Damage Roster is marked off, the naval unit's new speed and combat capability is indicated.
+As each space on the naval unit's new speed and combat capability is indicated.

 Naval units that have suffered any damage can no longer use maximum speed.
-Damaged naval units may immediately detach from their TF/TG as a result of damage once the battle is resolved.
+Damaged naval units may immediately detach from their TF/ TG as a result of damage once the battle is resolved.